Five Top Ideas to be a Successful Newbie Investor

 The Institute for Fiscal Studies reveals individuals in their 20s are earning 5% less than what they should, with those in their 30s 7% worse off, based on pre-financial crash growth rates.
 It is no wonder that 53% of those in their 20s had no money in a savings account or an ISA between 2014 and 2016.
 A figure which has risen from 41% in 2008.

 Whilst investing was once reserved for wealthy people with access to a personal financial adviser, improvements in technology have made it a lot easier to get started from just £1.

 Here are a few tips on how to become a successful first-time investor for those who are starting out.

 For example, if you invest £1000 at 5% you have £1050 at the end of the year.
 Then next year, that £50 will also earn interest, and although the number looks small, compound interest is one of the key drivers of investment growth over the long term.

-Diversify your investment portfolio!
+2. Diversify your investment portfolio!

 A great way to do this is to invest in an index fund that follows the entire market – giving you exposure to a lot of businesses and companies – versus placing all your money on one stock market.

-Keep your costs down!
+3. Keep your investing costs down!

 The average fees paid by investors in the United Kingdom is 2.6% for management and investment advice.
 While it may not be a large amount in the short term, over a long period, you could be wasting tens of thousands of pounds of your hard-earned investments.

-Set your plan and leave it!
+4. Set your plan and leave it!

 This rule applies to your investments.
 The very best way to take the emotion out of investing is to automate it.
 A direct debit from your bank into a saving or investing account is a perfect way to trick yourself into saving even more money, and when it comes to investing it will mean you are less likely to react out fear when faced with market volatility.

-Keep to your plans!
+5. Keep to your investment plans!

 Focus on what you are trying to achieve in the long run when you have a plan in place.
 If you are saving for retirement but are not planning on retiring in the next 10 years, do not focus on the short term.

 As you will be a more successful investor if you stay the course.
 Reacting when markets are good, or when markets are down will not help you achieve your long-term goals.